protorealitygames/keycloak-two-factor-auth-extension/README.md

-# 2FA Rest Api Provider
+# Keycloak 2FA Rest API Provider

 ## Overview
+Keycloak is an open source identity and access management solution.
+This codebase extends provisioning 2 Factor Authentication (2FA) through non-interactve API methods ✨

-2FA Rest Api Provider as name suggest enable 2FA rest apis in KeyCloak.
-The apis are authenticated with `manage-2fa` permission, and require calling account to be service account.
+Our project extends Keycloak with a custom RealmResourceProvider.
+This allows for 2FA via API calls.
+The APIs are authenticated with `manage-2fa` permission, and require the calling account to be a service account.

-It also verifies that the target user is not service account.
+This extension also verifies that the target user is not service account for additional security check.

 ## APIs

 ### Validation
+Validation is performed on all calls, following:
 1. The caller must be a service account for a client which has `manage-2fa` permission
 2. User id as part of the path needs to point to valid user
 3. User must not be a service account